ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 are the corresponding fields of `Report`.
 Clients MUST NOT use the same `enc` for multiple reports.

-The leader responds to well-formed requests to `[leader]/upload` with status 200 and an empty body.
+The leader responds to well-formed requests to `[leader]/upload` with HTTP status code 200 OK and an empty body.
 Malformed requests are handled as described in {{errors}}.
-Clients SHOULD NOT upload the same measurement value in more than one report if the leader responds with status 200 and an empty body.
+Clients SHOULD NOT upload the same measurement value in more than one report if the leader responds with HTTP status code 200 OK and an empty body.

-The leader responds to requests whose leader encrypted input share uses an out-of-date `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with status 400 and an error of type 'outdatedConfig'.
+The leader responds to requests whose leader encrypted input share uses an out-of-date `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with HTTP status code 400 Bad Request and an error of type 'outdatedConfig'.
 Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.